Back to All Events

 CEUs & Credits

-• Application made for 0.4 ASHA CEUs (intermediate level, professional area)
+• Eligible for 0.4 ASHA CEUs (intermediate level, professional area)

 • Eligible for 4 PDPs toward teacher licensure